This post may contain affiliate links, please see my disclosure policy to learn more.

 -Heat 4 cups of water until boiling.

--While water is heating grate your preferred bar soap ( use a cheese grater or food processor) and add to the boiling water.
-Stir continuously over medium/low heat until soap dissolves and is melted.
-I have used both Fels-Naptha and the white Zote soap, they both work really well.
-The Zote soap is a little softer, easier to cut and melts faster in boiling water.
+-While the water is heating grate your preferred bar soap ( use a cheese grater or food processor) and add to the boiling water.
+Stir continuously over medium/low heat until the soap dissolves and is melted.
+I have used both Fels-Naptha and the white Zote soap, and they both work really well.
+The Zote soap is softer, easier to cut, and melts faster in boiling water.
 You can also purchase the Zote soap in the flakes so you don’t have to grate it.

--Fill a 5 gallon bucket half full with HOT tap water, washing soda and borax, stir well until all powder is dissolved.
+-Fill a 5-gallon bucket half full with HOT tap water, washing soda, and borax, and stir well until all powder is dissolved.
 Stir in the hot melted soap mixture.

 -Fill the bucket the rest of the way with hot water, stir, cover, and let sit overnight to thicken.

 -Shake well before each use.
-Use about 1/4 to 1/2 cup per load.
-Safe for HE Machines, the requirements for HE machines it that it is a low sudsing which this is.
-If you have hard water you may want to add white vinegar to your rinse cycle, just add 1/4 cup in your softener cup. -
+Use about 1/4 to 1/2 cups per load.
+Safe for HE Machines, The requirement for HE machines is that it is a low sudsing which this is.
+If you have hard water you may want to add white vinegar to your rinse cycle, just add 1/4 cup to your softener cup.

 Homemade Laundry Soap